Carlos Meglia

-Carlos Meglia (December 11, 1957 – August 15, 2008) was a comic book artist and penciller born in the city of Quilmes, Argentina.
+Carlos Meglia (December 11, 1957 – August 15, 2008) was an Argentine comic book artist, born in the city of Quilmes, Argentina.
 One of his best-known creations is the Cybersix series, done in partnership with Carlos Trillo.
-Meglia died on August 15, 2008 at the age of 50.
+Meglia died on August 15, 2008, at the age of 50.

 1974

 1974 is when Meglia debuted as an assistant to the illustrator Oswal Sanson, where he produced many illustrations for the magazines Pendulum and Skorpio.

 1979

 Meglia illustrated the comic book adaptations of various literary classics such as Don Quichotte, La Bible pour les Enfants, and several books of Martin Fierro, the poet.

 Early 1980s

 He contributed to several major magazines of Argentina, including Satiricon – a humorous periodical, El Grafico – a sports magazine, and Billiken – a children's magazine.

 1983

 He made his first short comic stories for the Publisher Record.

 1984

 Meglia decided to enter the Hanna-Barbera Studios, where he worked in animation for some popular cartoon series, including The Smurfs, The Flintstones, and Scooby-Doo, Where Are You?, as well as the animated film The Magic Pumpkin.